TrezorHannes/vps-lnbits/README.md

 # VPS-LNbits
-_Documentation to setup LNbits on a VPS, connected to your Lightning Network Node_
+_Documentation to setup LNbits on a VPS, connected to your Lightning Network Node through a secured tunnel_
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0b/Brenner_Base_Tunnel_Aicha-Mauls.jpg/640px-Brenner_Base_Tunnel_Aicha-Mauls.jpg" alt="Brennerbasistunnel – Wikipedia"/>

 Here's my current setup shared with you, and your intend can be manyfold, you may